 ISM Manufacturing PMI (US)

 Manufacturing production was increasing in the US last year, as the ISM manufacturing PMI report tells us.
 September's report showed another really positive number.
 The final manufacturing PMI jumped higher in August as September's report showed, but October's report showed that this indicator had a slight cool-off in September, coming at 59.8 points down from 61.3 points in August.
 In October, it declined further to 57.7 points but in November, it bounced back again to 59.3 points.
 In December we saw a sharp reversal to 54.1 points and yet another jump in January to 56.6 points but March's report which was for February showed another decline to 54.2 points.
 The decline picked up pace and in May this indicator fell to 52.1 points and it fell further in June to 51.7 points.
 In July, ISM manufacturing was expected to increase slightly to 52.0 points, but it fell further to 51.2 points.
 In August, this indicator fell below 50 points, which means contraction, while in September it fell further to 47.8 points and markets panicked, sending the USD lower.
 In October, this indicator was expected to show an improvement to 49.0 points, but it increased to 48.3 points only, which still meant contraction.
 Last month, the manufacturing sector was expected to improve again, but it fell deeper into contraction at 48.1 points and yet again to 47.2 points in December.
 In January though, this indicator jumped to 50.9 points and in February came at 50.1 points, so it left contraction behind.
-But will likely fall deep in contraction in March, as factories started to close on coronavirus.
+It fell to 49.1 points in March, as factories started to close on coronavirus, but was is expected fall deep in contraction in April, although it beat expectations of 35 points, coming at 41.5 points and is expected to increase again to 49 points, but that still means contraction.
 Please follow us for live coverage of this event by experienced market analysts.